 I don’t buy all organic.

 I’ve visited both organic farms and conventional farms and talked to farmers.
-I’ve researched the topic of organic food for magazine stories like this one.
+I’ve researched the topic of organic food for magazine stories.

 The approach I settled on is actually one I picked up from a scientist I interviewed about organic food: I buy what looks the freshest and best AND that I can afford.
 That might mean organic berries one week and conventional the next.